rawwkush/Assignment/readme.md

 %>
 ```

-- Expression
+- Expression:
   IF you wanna print something instead of writing **out.print(value);** we can do this by using a tag

 ```
 <%= value  %>
 ```

-\*\* lets see how the Above code will look like in servlet after JSP is complied into servlet
+lets see how the Above code will look like in servlet after JSP is complied into servlet

 ```
 import java.utli.Date; // due to Directive tag